Gastric Sleeve Cost - With or Without Insurance

 Cost Savings After Surgery

 At a total average cost of about $19,000, gastric sleeve surgery is expensive.
-But it’s not as expensive as the medical costs of obesity.
+But it’s not nearly as expensive as the medical costs of health problems related to or directly caused by obesity, such as:

 In other words, about 1 year and 9 months after surgery you will “break even” and start saving $11,000 per year.